roca/GO/udemy/Serverless/README.md

 aws lambda invoke \
 --function-name questionresponse \
---payload '{"Question": "How tall are you?"}'
+--payload '{"Question": "How tall are you?"}' \
+outfile